likerRr/sse-express/README.md

 `evt` - is event name
 `json` - object that will be sent as json string to a client `[id]` - optional id of event

+#### res.sse.lastEventId
+Property which contains either `Last-Event-Id` header or `lastEventId` query parameter.
+Normally it's sent by browser in request headers.
+But not all (almost all) browsers do such.
+That's why middleware also can read query parameter `lastEventId`.

+Every time `res.sse` called with not empty `id` parameter `res.sse.lastEventId` will be replaced with this value.

 ## [MIT License](http://likerrr.mit-license.org/)